apache/drill/_docs/performance-tuning/query-plans-and-tuning/020-join-planning-guidelines.md

 ---
 title: "Join Planning Guidelines"
-parent: "Query Plans and Tuning Introduction"
+parent: "Query Plans and Tuning"
 ---

 Drill uses distributed and broadcast joins to join tables.
 You can modify configuration settings in Drill to control how Drill plans joins in a query.